Hire purchase and conditional sale

 Conditional sale is similar to hire purchase.
 The agreement usually includes the condition that the goods don’t belong to you until you’ve paid the final instalment and the lender may be able to repossess (take back) the goods if you fall behind with payments.

 You can end (terminate) a hire purchase or conditional sale agreement in writing and return the goods at any time.
 This can be useful if you can no longer afford the payments or you don't need the goods any more.

-If you are not sure whether you still owe anything, check the original credit agreement which should show the total price of the goods and the amount you must pay if you end the agreement.
+If you're not sure whether you still owe anything, check the original credit agreement.
+This should show the total price of the goods and the amount you must pay if you end the agreement.
 The credit agreement is the legal document you signed when you bought the goods.

 Lenders sometimes say you must pay the whole amount owed under the agreement before you can end it.
 This is wrong.
-If this happens, you can get help from an experienced adviser, for example, at a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+If this happens, talk to an adviser.

 The lender will sell the repossessed goods at auction and the money they get will be used to repay your debt.
 If there isn't enough to pay the whole amount off, you will have to pay whatever is left plus any court costs.
 It's worth asking the lender if you can try to sell the goods yourself as you will often get more money for them this way.